-If your child is potty trained:
+If your child is potty trained

 Depending on the position of the cast, your child may be able to sit on the toilet.
-If not, he will need to use a bedpan.
+If not, you will need to use a bedpan.
 Boys can use the urinal from the hospital.
 For girls, a paper cup with a small hole in the bottom may help to direct urine into the bedpan.
 It may help to use plastic wrap to protect the cast when potty-training children are using the bathroom.

 What if the cast gets wet?

 First, prevent another accident by reviewing the diapering method.
 If the cast gets soaked, it will take a very long time to dry.
-You can help speed this process up by using the blow dryer on the Cool setting or taking the child out into the sun.
-Your child’s own body heat will also help to dry the cast.
-Remember, it’s important to reposition your child so that different areas have the opportunity to dry.
+You can help speed this process up by using the blow dryer on the cool setting or taking the child out into the sun.
+Your child's own body heat will also help to dry the cast.
+Remember, it's important to reposition your child so that different areas have the opportunity to dry.
 The back of the cast is the most common place to get wet.

-Bathing and Hair Washing
+Bathing and hair washing

 Your child will need to have sponge baths.
-If body odor becomes a problem: you can sprinkle a small amount of deodorant body powder on the cast or spray a small amount of under-arm deodorant on the cast.
-Do NOT spray the cast with household cleaners or deodorizers such as Lysol.
+If body odor becomes a problem, you can sprinkle a small amount of deodorant body powder on the cast or spray a small amount of under-arm deodorant on the cast.
+Do not spray the cast with household cleaners or deodorizers such as Lysol.

-Washing your child’s hair:
+Washing your child's hair

 - You may lay a child across a bed and place a bucket on the floor to catch the water as you shampoo.

-- Liquid No Rinse shampoos are available as well.
+- Liquid no-rinse shampoos are available as well.